 5 – Type exit and press the Enter key.

 Ok Caleb, now check to see if your Internet connection is working the way it should.
 If not, let me know and we’ll go from there.

 Bonus tip: You said your router is an older model that doesn’t support Wi-Fi connections.
 Even thought it’s still working well, I strongly recommend that you replace it with a current model.

 Even if you never use the new router’s Wi-Fi capability, you’ll still almost certainly benefit from faster, and more stable Ethernet connections.
 And who knows, you might want to connect a mobile device or two to your network at some point.

 The good news is you don’t have to buy an expensive router to get a good one.
-In fact, you can get this highly-rated AC-class wireless router for around 40 bucks at Amazon.
+In fact, you can get this highly-rated AC-class wireless router (#ad) for a great price at Amazon.

 Update from Caleb: Thanks so much Rick!
 It started working immediately after I finished step 5.